|

 standards.
 These permits shall serve as management tools for the

 LGUs in the development of their action plan.
+SEC.

 17 Emission Quotas.
 The Department may allow each